abyabrkal/library/README.md

 # library
-A Book Library built with Node and Good Reads API
+A Book Library built with Node and GoodReads API